snystrom/vplotr/README.md

 ## Example

-vplotr only has 1 function: `vplot_matrix` which takes genomic coordinates and the position of each read midpoint in a bam file, returning a matrix where columns are genomic coordinates, and rows correspond to the fragment size of the read (larger fragments are at the top of the matrix).
+vplotr only has 1 function: `vplot_matrix` which takes genomic coordinates and a bam file, returning a matrix where columns are genomic coordinates, and rows correspond to the fragment size of the read (larger fragments are at the top of the matrix).
+Points on the plot represent the midpoint of the sequenced fragment.

 ``` r
 library(vplotr)